SITools2/SITools2-core/workspace/sitools-build/files/README.txt

     * Know bugs
         - Bad resizing of the desktop when resizing the window
         - A group cannot be modified if it has more than 10 users
+        - Atom feeds are invalid (missing id tag) and cannot be displayed in web client

 _________________
 -2.5 (2015-01-12)